Sajjufr/Computer_Vision/README.md

-I understand you need a much more detailed breakdown of the project.
-Here is an expanded, comprehensive version of the documentation and setup instructions, keeping the plain text format without the markdown or emojis.

 PROJECT DESCRIPTION

 This project is an advanced, multi-functional Computer Vision application built in Python.
 It operates by capturing a live video feed from the user's webcam and simultaneously processing two distinct computer vision pipelines: Drowsiness Detection and an Interactive Air Canvas with an embedded Math Solver.